batect/batect/docs/content/tips/Performance.md

 file to the volume to prevent this behaviour and ensure that the volume is effectively empty.)

 !!! tip
-    To make it easier to share caches between builds on ephemeral CI agents, you can use directories mounted from the project's `.batect/caches` directory instead of volumes and then archive this directory between builds.
-Run batect with `--cache-type=directory` to enable this behaviour.
+    To make it easier to share caches between builds on ephemeral CI agents, you can instruct batect to use directories instead of volumes, and then use these directories as a starting point for subsequent builds.
+Run batect with `--cache-type=directory` to enable this behaviour, then save and restore the
+    `.batect/caches` directory between builds.

     Using mounted directories instead of volumes has no performance impact on Linux.

+#### Windows containers

+The performance penalty described above does not apply when mounting directories into Windows containers. batect therefore always uses directory mounts for caches on Windows containers, even if `--cache-type=volume` is specified on the command line.

 ### Mounts in `cached` mode